socialtables/ST-UI-Toolkit/README.md

 `npm run build` will trigger a build into the `lib` folder.

-While developing a component, it's convenient to use the docs application.
-To do so, create a documentation file for your component in `/docs/components/components`, add a path to that file in `/docs/componenents/routes` and link to it from `/docs/components/Base.js`.

 ### Run the examples or docs application

-To run the examples/docs you go into the folder `/docs` and run `npm install` and `npm start`.
-The app will run with hot reloading on `http://localhost:3000`.
+To run the examples/docs run `npm run storybook`.

-As you update the code for the docs or the components, the changes will update in real-time within the browser via webpack-dev-server.
+As you update the storybook for the docs or the components, the changes will update in real-time within the browser.

 ### Tests